 Q: It dissolved.

 Kroessler: Yeah, it just dissolved.
 Nina moved away and the Sunnyside Foundation fell apart, number one.
-And it was good to have an organization with an office with office staff that you could use as just an achor for a group that exists on the letterhead.
-And so she moved away and the Sunnyside Foundation collapses pretty much.
+It was good to have an organization with an office, with office staff that you could use as just an anchor for a group that exists on the letterhead.
+So she moved away and the Sunnyside Foundation collapses pretty much.

 Kroessler: It’s a rare character who understands that you’re involved for the principle of saving these things, and the law of saving these things, as much as the particular.